 Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target avalon affordable user Improvement of the integration Projects results (biannual) EC / CINEA / Baseline 2020 fri in an in evelop affordable, user- iendly charging afrastructure concepts and technologies that aclude vehicle and grid atteraction; Improvement of the integration of EVs into the grid (and related improvement on the load curve management and integration of Renewable Energy Sources) Projects results analysis Dir 20014/94/EU (AFID) related reporting (National Implementation Reports - NIRs) Directive 2009/28/EC (RES) related reporting funded projects / Association (biannual) Targets: Commonly agreed charging protocols enabling V2G options for BEV options by 2030 100% of new BEV and infrastructure offering smart charging possibilities by 2030 Improvement of charging efficiency demonstrated - For slow charging (3kW up to 22kW) - For fast (>150 kW) and ultrafast charging (> 300 kW) Projects results analysis Directive (EU) 2018/2002 on Energy Efficiency of 11 December 2018 related reporting EC / CINEA / funded projects / Association (biannual) At least 25 % reduction of energy losses during charging (considering both charger and vehicle) by
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target Specific objectives Develop zero tailpipe emission, affordable user-centric solutions (technologies and services) for road-based Ability of determining realistically and reliably the energy intensity (tank-to- wheel) Projects results via digital twin .
+Association / EC / CINEA / funded projects (biannual) Baseline 2020 Targets: Reduction of GHG and energy intensity of mobility by 30% for personal mobility and 25 % for freight by 2030 mobility all across Europe and accelerate their acceptance to improve air quality in urban areas and Reduce GHG of mobility of people and goods (expressed in tonCO 2 eq /pkm or tkm and toe /pkm and toe/tkm) Projects results via digital twin Association / EC / CINEA / funded projects (biannual) beyond; Reduction of development time and effort Projects results analysis EC / CINEA / funded projects / Association (biannual) Estimated 20% decrease of development time and effort including via digitalisation Develop affordable, user-friendly charging infrastructure concepts and technologies that include vehicle and grid interaction; Improvement of the integration of EVs into the grid (and related improvement on the load curve management and integration of Renewable Energy Sources) Projects results analysis Dir 20014/94/EU (AFID) related reporting (National Implementation Reports - NIRs) Directive 2009/28/EC (RES) related reporting EC / CINEA / funded projects / Association (biannual) Baseline 2020 Targets: Commonly agreed charging protocols enabling V2G options for BEV options by 2030 100% of new BEV and infrastructure offering smart charging possibilities by 2030 Improvement of charging efficiency demonstrated - For slow charging (3kW up to 22kW) - For fast (>150 kW) and ultra-fast charging (> 300 kW) - For fast (>150 kW) and ultra-fast charging (> 300 kW) Projects results analysis Directive (EU) 2018/2002 on Energy Efficiency of 11 December 2018 related reporting EC / CINEA / funded projects / Association (biannual) At least 25 % reduction of energy losses during charging (considering both charger and vehicle) by 2030 for all types of chargers